 To get a job as a juvenile officer, a thorough criminal history and background investigation will likely be required.
 Relevant past work experience may also be necessary, and candidates with prior military service may be eligible for veteran's preference points.

 Earning potential for individuals will depend on location, level of education, agency and time of service.
-Job growth through 2020 is expected to be around 18 percent, slightly higher than the average for all jobs.
+Job growth through 2020 is expected to be around 18%, slightly higher than the average for all jobs.

 Is a Career as a Juvenile Justice Officer Right for You?